berkeley-scf/r-bootcamp-winter-2019/modules/module3_data.md

 3) Count the number of gdpPercap values greater than 50000 in the gapminder dataset.

 4) Set all of the gdpPercap values greater than 50000 to NA.
+You should probably first copy the `gap` object and work on the copy so that the dataset is unchanged (or just read the data into R again afterwards to get a clean copy).

 5) Consider the first row of the gapminder dataset, which has Afghanistan for 1952.
 How do I create a string "Afghanistan-1952" using `gap$country[1]` and `gap$year[1]`?